tylertran349/linguaflow/README.md

 ## Getting Started

-To use this application on your own computer, you will need two things: the application's code and a special access key from Google.
+To use this website, you will need a Google Gemini API key.
+If you want to use the Google Translate text-to-speech engine, you will also have to run LinguaFlow locally on your computer.
 The following instructions will guide you through the entire process.

 ## Getting Your Google Gemini API Key (required)